xuanngo/FilesHub/README.md

 Add files or directories
 ```
 # fh -a <files, directories or mix>
-fh -a FilesHub.db ./ FilesHub*
+fh -a FilesHub.db ./ log*
 ```

 Mark a file is a duplicate of another.